learngraph/learn-graph-frontend/README.md

 ### Simple setup guide for beginner devs

-Install git, docker, docker-compose, npm
+Install git, docker, docker-compose and npm.

 To install all dependencies run
 ```sh
 npm install
 ```

-for the setup of docker run
+For the setup of docker run

 ```sh
 sudo gpasswd -a $USER docker
 newgrp docker
 ```
-to add your user to the docker group and
+To add your user to the docker group and

 ```sh
 docker create network learngraph
 ```
-to let frontend and backend talk to each other in docker.
+To let frontend and backend talk to each other in docker.

 Finally run `docker-compose up` parallel in both frontend and backend.